emqx/emqx-docs/en_US/deploy/install-docker.md

 {% endemqxee %}

-2. In the command line tool, switch to the directory where  `docker-compose.yml` is stored，and run the following command to start the EMQX cluster:
+2. In the command line tool, switch to the directory where  `docker-compose.yml` is stored, and run the following command to start the EMQX cluster:

 ```bash
 docker-compose up -d